What Are the Weight Factors Linked with Alcohol Addiction?

 Importance of Weight in Drinking Alcohol

-The effects of alcohol happen when the alcohol makes it to the bloodstream.
+The effects of alcohol happen when alcohol makes it to the bloodstream.
 This carries the alcohol through the body, and especially into the neuron receptors of the brain.
 Once the alcohol hits the stomach it begins to break down into enzymes.
 These enzymes are then transported into the blood.
 The blood-alcohol content is what law enforcement uses to determine driving while intoxicated charges.
 This process is all done according to the metabolism a body has.
 The bodyweight that is carried by a person has a lot to do with the metabolism and breakdown of the alcohol.

 Increased Risk of Alcohol Poisoning

 One of the biggest risk factors in a condition called alcohol poisoning is the actual bodyweight of the person.
-Consuming large amount of alcohol in a short period of time is the leading cause of alcohol poisoning.
+Consuming a large amount of alcohol in a short period of time is the leading cause of alcohol poisoning.
 In a person who does not weight a lot, 110 pounds or smaller, the alcohol is absorbed into the bloodstream very quickly.
 This leads to the body being overwhelmed by the enzymes and thus failing to breathe, frequent vomiting, and passing out.